Magnesium: The Mineral Superhero

 Magnesium toxicity is rare because excess is naturally excreted.
 Magnesium should be split between morning and evening feedings to increase absorption and decrease its occasional laxative effects.
 Once a horse becomes low on magnesium, it is very difficult for them to catch up without supplementation.

 What kind of magnesium should I use?
-There are injectables, oral supplements and trans dermal applications.
+There are injectables, oral supplements and transdermal applications.
 The most popular is oral magnesium oxide.
-It is not the most bio-available form of magnesium to use but it is the most available and inexpensive to feed.
+It is the least bio-available form of magnesium but it is the most available and inexpensive to feed.
 Some horses do not like the powdery texture so picky eaters may turn up their noses to it.
-It can also act as a buffer in the horses stomach which can help horses who tend to develop ulcers.
+It can also act as a buffer in the horse’s stomach which can help horses who tend to develop ulcers.
 There are many oral forms of magnesium; the best form of which is Di-magnesium malate.
 It is highly absorb-able, bio-available and has the least potential laxative effect.
 Horse owners need to be aware that magnesium is in different forms such as citrate, oxide, ascorbate, which is the secondary ion.
 Horse owners should avoid magnesium sulfate because of its laxative effect.
-If you are giving 20 grams of magnesium oxide, approx 10 grams are actually magnesium and of those 10 grams, studies range from only 20% to 50% or 2 to 5 grams absorption.
-One has to feed a seemingly large volume to attain the desired dosing.
-We recommend feeding 20 to 30 grams daily or up to bowel tolerance, for working horses exhibiting mild to moderate signs of magnesium deficiency.
-Horses showing severe signs of deficiency respond well to 20 grams, twice daily for up to 2 weeks, then taper the dosage off according to the horses level of improvement.
-Every horse is different and will have it’s own individual maintenance dose.
+We recommend feeding 10 to 15 grams daily or to bowel tolerance, for working horses exhibiting mild to moderate signs of magnesium deficiency.
+Horses showing severe signs of deficiency respond may require more.
+Every horse is different and will have its own individual maintenance dose.
 This will also fluctuate depending on times of stress, showing, weather and pasture content.
-When signs of deficiency begin to subside, the dosage can be tapered off to 15.5 grams daily.
+When signs of deficiency begin to subside, the dosage can be tapered off.

 How do you know how much magnesium your horse is getting?
 It’s very difficult without analyzing every bale of hay.
 Many feed supplements only give you a percentage of mineral content, not a gram total.
 One thing you can do to insure your horse is not deficient is to familiarize yourself with the signs of possible deficiencies in your horse.
 If you think you may have a shortfall, it’s a very safe mineral to give in any case.
 Toxicity is extremely rare.
 Horses with reduced kidney function should not be supplemented with magnesium without vet supervision.
 Make sure your horse has access to water.